natenka/pyneng-book-en/docs/source/exercises/15_exercises.rst

     interface Loopback0
      ip address 10.1.1.1 255.255.255.255

-Check function with config_r1.txt file.
+Check the operation of the function using the example of the config_r1.txt file.

 Task 15.5
 ~~~~~~~~~~~~

-Create generate_description_from_cdp() function that expects as an argument the name of file containing show cdp neighbors command output.
+Create a generate_description_from_cdp function that expects as an argument
+the name of the file that contains the output of the show cdp neighbors command.

-Function should process the output of show cdp neighbors command and generate a description for interfaces based on command output.
+The function should process the show cdp neighbors command output and generate
+a description for the interfaces based on the command output.

-For example, if R1 has this command output:
+For example, if R1 has the following command output:

 ::